 \section{Blockchain}

 Security and privacy are critical concerns for embodied users and service providers in the Metaverse at mobile edge networks, as discussed in Section~\ref{security}.
 The blockchain, as a decentralized and tamper-proof database, is another promising feasible solution that can protect the assets and activities of both Metaverse users and service providers without third-party authorities~\cite{zheng2018blockchain,yuna}.
-With outstanding properties such as immutability, verifiability, and transparency, blockchain can preserve the value of goods and services in the Metaverse at mobile edge networks~\cite{dai2019blockchain,DBLP}.
-First, users immerse themselves in virtual worlds with their embodied avatars, which contain a large amount of private user data.
-The users can generate virtual content during their immersion in the Metaverse, such as gaming items and digital collectibles.
+With outstanding properties such as immutability, auditability, and transparency, the blockchain can support proof-of-ownership for goods and services in the Metaverse~\cite{dai2019blockchain,yang2022fusing}.
+First, users immerse in virtual worlds as avatars, which contain a large amount of private user data.
+The users can generate virtual content during their activities and interactions in the Metaverse, such as gaming items and digital collectibles.
 After the blockchain stores the metadata and media data in its distributed ledger, this virtual content becomes digital assets and can be proved for ownership and uniqueness.
-Second, during the construction and maintenance of the Metaverse, physical/virtual synchronization supported by PSPs, such as IoT devices and sensors, is also recorded as transactions in the blockchain.
+Second, during the construction and maintenance of the Metaverse, physical-virtual synchronization supported by PSPs, such as IoT devices and sensors, is also recorded as transactions in the blockchain.
 As a result, the avatar-related data and edge resources can be governed by the blockchain in a secure and interoperable manner.
-Furthermore, blockchain-based interoperability allows the virtual economic systems in the Metaverse to empower the physical economic system with more robust and fluent circulation.
-In summary, the components of blockchain as an infrastructure for the Metaverse are shown in Fig.~\ref{fig:lego}.
-Due to security and privacy issues, users may have concerns when participating in the Metaverse.
-To achieve a secure and reliable Metaverse in mobile edge networks, the following criteria should be satisfied:
+Furthermore, blockchain-based interoperability allows economic systems in virtual worlds to synchronize the economic system in the physical world with more robust and fluent circulation.
+For example, as shown in Fig.~\ref{fig:kangfl}, the authors in \cite{kang2022blockchain} user-defined decentralized FL framework for industrial IoT devices in the Metaverses.
+To seamlessly utilize data generated in the physical and virtual worlds, a hierarchical blockchain architecture with a main chain and multiple subchains is proposed to aggregate the global model securely.
+In detail, the components of blockchain as an infrastructure for the Metaverse are shown in Fig.~\ref{fig:lego}.
+To achieve a secure and reliable Metaverse at mobile edge networks, the following criteria should be satisfied: